 Brightness Lightens or darkens the overall image.
-Increase brightness to lighten an image; decrease it to darken an image.
+Increase brightand darkest parts of the image.

 Contrast Adjusts the degree of difference between light and dark areas.
 Increase the contrast if you want light areas to be very light and dark areas to be very dark.
-Decrease contrast to minimize the difference between the lightest and darkest parts of the image.
+Decrease contrast to minimize the difference between the lightest synchronize

-Synchronize Synchronizes the graphics signals coming from the computer.
-Adjust this setting if the image is fuzzy or streaked or contains artifacts.
+Synchronizes the graphics signals coming from the computer.
+Adjust this setting if the image is fuzzy or corrected by adjusting Brightness and Contrast.